Galentine's Day (observance): Observance

 This #GalentinesDay, I want to shout out my girlfriends who help me stay sane and grounded through all of life's ups and downs...Whether we're catching up over the phone, venting over a cup of coffee, or laughing it out during an 80s-themed workout, I know I can lean on these ladies—and that's made all the difference.

 The official Parks & Recreation Twitter account replied with a GIF of Leslie Knope expressing approval.

+Since 2023, Massachusetts Senate President Karen Spilka has hosted an annual Galentine's Day celebration for the state's most powerful women.
+Previous attendees have included Poehler, Maura Healey, Ayanna Pressley, and Anne Klibanski.